ivanjermakov/dotflz/README.md

 # dotflz
-Utility to keep dotfiles in one place
+Utility to keep copies of dotfiles in one place